Monaco hunts oil-bribery whistleblower in EU

 And his name appears to have been red-flagged in Europe's banking system.

-His ordeal began when he landed in Croatia with his wife and three children for holiday on 31 July.
+Taylor's ordeal began when he landed in Croatia with his wife and three children for holidays on 30 July.

 "They didn't even scan my passport at immigration control, they just looked at some notes they had on A4 paper that were ready and waiting for my arrival, and then they gently marched me off," he told EUobserver from Dubrovnik.

-The 55-year old lawyer spent the night in "a state of shock" in a tiny cell with a drug dealer and two violent offenders, he said.
+The 51-year old lawyer spent the night in "a state of shock" in a tiny cell with a drug dealer and two violent offenders, he said.

-He had been arrested, Croatia said, because Monaco had issued an alert via the international police agency, Interpol, on charges he had tried to extort money from his old employer.
+He was arrested, Croatia said, because Monaco had issued an alert via the international police agency, Interpol, on charges he had tried to extort money from his old employer.

-And when a friend of his later tried to wire him the 120,000 kuna (€16,000) he needed for his bail via Swiss bank Credit Suisse, the bank blocked the payment with no explanation, he said.
+And when a friend of his later tried to wire him the 120,000 kuna (€16,000) he needed for his bail via Swiss bank Credit Suisse, the bank blocked the payment with no explanation, Taylor said.

-"I've got a lot of enemies," Taylor said.
+"I've got a lot of enemies," he said.

-Monaco is not an EU member, but it is entitled to go after suspects in the EU under the European Convention on Extradition, a 1957 treaty.
+Monaco is not an EU country, but it is entitled to go after suspects in the EU under the European Convention on Extradition, a 1957 treaty.

 The Croatian Supreme Court will now decide Taylor's fate after a lower court already opted to honour Monaco's request, but he appealed.